Frequently Asked Questions

 Where does the study take place?
 Do I have to be located within a specific distance from the study site to participate?

 You must be able to travel reliably to/from a clinical site location for up to six study site visits.
-Participants within a 100-mile radius of a clinical site location will receive reimbursement for travel-associated costs.
+Qualified participants may be reimbursed for travel-related costs.

 Can I withdraw during the study?